info@perpetualpatents.com

 How to get government contributions to protect your IP assets: Three-step approach

-The federal and provincial governments offer substantial contributions to eligible companies to offset their costs in intellectual property.
-Typically, these include a three-step program offering funding at each step.
-We at Perpetual Motion Patents can help you apply for these competitive programs.
-See how to secure funding for your business.
+The federal and provincial governments offer substantial contributions to eligible companies to offset their costs in Intellectual Property.
+Perpetual Motion Patents can help you apply for these competitive programs.

 Read More